denliehoo/multi-swap/README.md

 # To do list / Progress:
 ## To do
-- Work on the search function in select asset and manage token modal
+- Refactor search function into a component to be used in Select asset and Managet Custom token
 - ensure inline css is refactored to module (except for antd specific ones)
 - touch up on front end (css)
 - format numbers.
 (TBC: crypto=8dp , FIAT=2dp)